Can I get a mortgage on unemployment?

 But if you can find a lender offering Streamline Refinancing with no income or employment verification, you might be able to refinance into today’s low mortgage rates even while unemployed.

-Seasonal workers and contractors may be able to use unemployment income to qualify
+The exception: Seasonal workers and contractors may be able to buy a house on unemployment

 For seasonal jobs such as landscaping and construction, it’s possible for lenders to document unemployment income when you apply for a home loan.

-During the time between projects, the seasonal worker applies for and receives unemployment income.
+During the time between projects, the seasonal worker applies for and receives short-term unemployment income.

 In this instance, their seasonal unemployment income may be used for mortgage qualifying.